The Way of a Man with a Maid: Publication history

 The date of first publication of The Way of a Man with a Maid is not printed in any of the early editions of this book.
 However, a note by a collector indicates that the first edition was published in Liverpool by H. W. Pickle & Co. in 1908.
 Previous suggestions that it was first published in 1895 or 1896 seem to be based on the erroneous back-dating – to 1896 – of a translation, by "the author of The Way of a Man with a Maid", of an erotic work called Parisian Frolics, which further research indicates was actually published c.
 1912.

 Grove Press put this book out as A Man with a Maid in 1968.
 On the "copyright" page ("All Rights Reserved") is the statement, "This is a reprint edition distributed by Bookthrift, New York".

 The authorship of the book is unknown and has variously been attributed to John Farmer, George Reginald Bacchus and J. P. Kirkwood.

 The protagonist, Jack, returns in three pastiche sequels.

 There were variant texts with changes and additions.
 For example, a Hebrew translation current in Israel in the 1970s had an added "flashback" not found in the English original, according to which Molly had already undergone repeated anal rape by the doctor in her boarding school, before falling into Jack's hands.

 Film adaptations

+The Way of a Man with a Maid was adapted in 1927 into the silent hardcore pornographic film An English Tragedy: Jack Deflowers Alice, which covers only a condensed version of the novel's first volume.

-The Way of a Man with a Maid was adapted as a softcore exploitation film entitled What the Swedish Butler Saw (1975), starring Sue Longhurst as Alice and Ole Soltoft as Jack.
+The book was adapted again as a softcore exploitation film entitled What the Swedish Butler Saw (1975), starring Sue Longhurst as Alice and Ole Soltoft as Jack.

-The book was filmed again as The Naughty Victorians in 1975, a hardcore pornographic version by noted theater director Robert Sickinger.
+Another adaptation of the book was released as The Naughty Victorians in 1975, a hardcore pornographic version by noted theater director Robert Sickinger.
 One of Jack's victims, the servant Fanny, is renamed Molly, and Lady Betty is renamed Lady Bunt, while her daughter (originally named Molly in the novel) is renamed Cecily.
 The character of Connie, Alice's friend, is omitted.
 In a twist on the ending, the four raped women team up at the end to get revenge on Jack.